shakeel-data/revenue-trends-analysis-dashboard/README.md

 - Developed a comprehensive **Market Trends & Sales Insight dashboard** to uncover key business insights and support **strategic decision-making**.
 - Utilized **Microsoft SQL Server for advanced data cleaning, exploration, and transformation** of raw sales data sourced from Kaggle.
 - Executed complex SQL queries to calculate essential KPIs such as **total sales, profit margins, quantity sold, and year-over-year growth**.
-- Exported refined datasets to CSV format and integrated them into **Tableau for interactive data visualization**.
 - Designed and deployed an interactive Tableau dashboard with **dynamic filters and drill-down capabilities, enabling stakeholders to explore category performance, regional sales, and time-series trends**.
-- Provided clear visual insights into **high-performing product segments, underperforming regions, and monthly sales fluctuations**.
-- Demonstrated full-cycle data analytics skills—from raw data ingestion and SQL-based transformation to **business intelligence reporting and data storytelling**.
+- Demonstrated full-cycle data analytics skills-from raw data ingestion and SQL-based transformation to **business intelligence reporting and data storytelling**.

 ## 📈 Key Features